 1. Create a new LastPass entry.

 2. Enter a name for your LastPass entry.

 3. Select the option Credential redirection.

-4. Enter a Name ID.
+4. Enter a Name ID (case sensitive).
 This must be unique within your LastPass repository.
 It will be used to identify the credentials and will be exposed as a subdirectory of the URL used to intercept the credentials.